Paras1209/Movie-Explorer/README.md

 - **Movie Search**: Search for movies using the TMDB API
 - **Trending Movies**: Display trending movies based on user search patterns
+- **Pagination**: Load more movies as you scroll with the "Load More" button
 - **Debounced Search**: Efficiently handle user input with debounced search
 - **Responsive Design**: Built with modern UI principles for all device sizes
 - **Real-time Updates**: Instantly see search results as you type